stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Required Extensions

-Generally platform-specific extensions are required to actually perform rendering, which usually comprises two extensions:
+Generally two extensions are required to actually perform rendering:

 - the general surface: `VK_KHR_surface`

-- and a platform specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.
+- and a platform-specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.

 To determine the extensions required for the local hardware we will take advantage of the platform-independant Vulkan support provided by the GLFW library.